Frequently Asked Questions

 • If you have applied for or had optional practical training (OPT) approved, bring a copy of your Form I-20 endorsed for OPT and your Employment Authorization Document (EAD), if one has been issued

 You can apply in a third country for a visa, but you will not be able to return to the United States until your visa has been issued.
 In some cases, this could take several weeks if a background check is required.
 If your visa is denied, you will not be able to return to the United States.
-Be sure to check the Department of State website for specific information pertaining to each consulate.
+Be sure to check the Department of State Web site for specific information pertaining to each consulate.

 If you have an expired visa and a terminated record, we strongly advise that you do not travel outside the United States until your SEVIS record shows that you are in active status.
 If you do travel, you may not be able to renew your visa or return to the United States.

 Yes, in most cases.
-You can usually revalidate an expired visa automatically when returning from a visit of less than thirty days to Canada, Mexico, or one of the islands adjacent to the United States (other than Cuba) provided that you have a valid SEVIS Form I-20 and a valid unexpired Form I-94.
+You can usually revalidate an expired visa automatically when returning from a visit of less than 30 days to Canada, Mexico, or one of the islands adjacent to the United States (other than Cuba) provided that you have a valid SEVIS Form I-20 and a valid unexpired Form I-94.
 This process is known as automatic visa revalidation.

 However, if you meet any one of following criteria, you will not be able to automatically revalidate your visa.